hackboyMcHack/bronco/index.md

 ## What?

-This Android app lets you set custom max speed on a CBY bike (all models) or remove the speed restriction completely.
+This Android app lets you set custom max speed on a CBY bike (all models) or remove speed restriction completely.
 Tested on firmware `4.10.0`.

 ## Where?